-In terms of financial health, the College has assessed its financial health as "Good".
-This is based on the ESFA financial health score, for the three ratios of Adjusted Current Ratio, EBITDA as a % of total income and Borrowing as a % of total income, totalling 210 points.
-The Adjusted Current Ratio is 5.92 scoring 100 points, EBITDA is 1.49%, scoring 10 points and Borrowing as a percentage of income is 0%, scoring 100 points.
+In terms of financial health, the College and Group has assessed its financial health as "Outstanding".
+This is based on the ESFA financial health score, for the three ratios of Adjusted Current Ratio, EBITDA as a % of total income and Borrowing as a % of total income, totalling 280 points.
+The Adjusted Current Ratio is 5.25 scoring 100 points, EBITDA is 7.64%, scoring 70 points and Borrowing as a percentage of income is 0%, scoring 100 points.

-The College has accumulated available reserves of $\pm 18,520,000$ and cash and short term investment balances of $\pm 7,923,000$.
+The College and Group has accumulated available reserves of £13,152,000 of which £8,278,000 is cash.
 The College wishes to continue to accumulate reserves and cash balances in order to create funds for its investment in non-current assets and adaptive plan.

-Tangible and Intangible additions during the year amounted to $\pm 1,069,000$.
-There were no land or building additions in the year with this expenditure being on Software and Equipment to support LEP priorities.
+Tangible and Intangible additions during the year amounted to £1,335,000.
+There was no land additions in the year with this expenditure being on Building, Equipment and Software to support LEP and College priorities.

 The College has significant reliance on the education sector funding bodies for its principal funding source, largely from recurrent grants.
-In 2018/19 the FE funding bodies provided 77% of the College's total income.
+In 2020/21 the FE funding bodies provided 80% of the College's total income.

-As part of the College's income diversification strategy, the College continues to invest in its joint venture company, Highbury Burton Saudi Arabia Limited (HBSA) incorporated in Saudi Arabia for the purpose of delivering education in Saudi Arabia.
-The College has a 50% share in the company which has generated a surplus for the College.
+As part of the College's income diversification strategy, the College continues to invest in its subsidiary company, Highbury Burton Saudi Arabia Limited (HBSA) incorporated in Saudi Arabia for the purpose of delivering education in Saudi Arabia.
+The College previously had a 50% share in the company which continues to generate a surplus for the College albeit impacted by the closure this year due to COVID-19.
 HBSA Ltd had an operating contract to operate a female only College in Jeddah, Saudi Arabia.
+In August 2021 the College (BSDC) acquired the other 50% of shares from Highbury College and now reports as a subsidiary and within the group accounts.